luoxuhai/luoxuhai/README.md

 **About me ✌️**

 - 🔭 I’m currently working on [pcl.js](https://github.com/luoxuhai/pcl.js)
-- 🌱 I’m currently learning Angular、C++
+- 🌱 I’m currently learning Angular and C++
 - 📫 How to reach me: darkce97@gmail.com

 **Languages and Library**